kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

      - Fetches the latest NFD compatibility artifact to get artifact digest.
      - Constructs ICQ name: `icq-{image-digest-12chars}-{artifact-digest-12chars}`.
      - Checks if ICQ already exists：If ICQ exists → reuses it.
 If ICQ does not exist → parses compatibility rules and creates the ICQ CR.
-   - Annotates the Pod with ICQ references: `nfd.k8s-sigs.io/icq-refs: "icq-xxx,icq-yyy"`.
+   - Annotates the Pod with ICQ references: `nfd.node.kubernetes.io/icq-refs: "icq-xxx,icq-yyy"`.
 3. **Scheduling Prefilter Phase:** The scheduler plugin:
-     - Reads Pod annotations to get image digests.
+     - Reads Pod annotations to get the ICQ references (`nfd.node.kubernetes.io/icq-refs`).
-     - For each image, checks if ICQ exists and has `status.compatibleNodesByRule` ready.
+     - For each ICQ, checks whether `status.compatibleNodesByRule` is ready: it verifies that `conditions[Ready]` is `True` (a `False`/absent value means nfd-master invalidated the result because a pre-group membership changed or feature drift was detected).
-     - If ICQ status is not ready, computes it **synchronously** by evaluating each compatibility rule against admin pre-groups (node features are read from `NodeFeature` CRs):
+     - If the status is missing or stale, computes it **synchronously** by evaluating each compatibility rule against admin pre-groups (node features are read from `NodeFeature` CRs):
-       - For each `NodeFeatureGroup`, checks the homogeneity label `nfd.k8s-sigs.io/homogeneous-for-{icq-name}`.
+        - For each pre-group `NodeFeatureGroup`, consults `status.groupHomogeneity` (written by nfd-master).
-       - If label is "true", uses representative node matching: selects one representative node and checks if it satisfies the rules.
-If the representative node matches, all nodes in that pre-group are added to the corresponding entry in `status.compatibleNodesByRule`.
-If it does not match, the entire group is skipped.
+        - If `homogeneous: true`, uses representative node matching: selects one representative node and checks if it satisfies the rules.
+If it matches, the group is recorded as a `groupRef` in the corresponding `status.compatibleNodesByRule` entry (its nodes are not expanded).
+If it does not match, the group is skipped.
-       - If label is "false" or missing, uses node-by-node matching: each node in the group is checked against the rule individually.
+        - If `homogeneous: false` or missing, uses node-by-node matching: each node in the group is checked against the rule individually, and matches are added to the `nodes` list.
+        - Ungrouped nodes are evaluated node-by-node and matches are added to `nodes`.
      - Updates `status.compatibleNodesByRule` and sets `conditions[Ready]=True`.
-4. **Scheduling Filter Phase:** The scheduler computes the **union** of all nodes from `status.compatibleNodesByRule[*].nodes` of each relevant ICQ, then takes the **intersection** across multiple ICQs (for multi-image Pods) to determine candidate nodes.
+4. **Scheduling Filter Phase:** For each relevant ICQ, the scheduler expands `groupRefs` (via the referenced pre-group's `status.nodes`) and computes the **union** with `status.compatibleNodesByRule[*].nodes`, then takes the **intersection** across multiple ICQs (for multi-image Pods) to determine candidate nodes.
-5. **Scheduling Score Phase:** For each candidate node, the scheduler assigns a score based on the `weight` of the compatibility rule it belongs to.
+5. **Scheduling Score Phase:** For each candidate node, the scheduler assigns a score based on the `weight` of the compatibility rule it belongs to (if a node belongs to multiple rules, use the highest weight).
 6. **Scheduling PreBind Phase:** A final validation step that re-verifies node compatibility using the latest node features from `NodeFeature` CRs.
 This catches any race conditions where ICQ status might be stale due to delayed informer updates.
 If validation fails, the binding is rejected and the pod is rescheduled.

 #### Example Flow